Move to: Previous Day

 Optional Memorial of St. Hedwig, religious; St. Margaret Mary Alacoque, virgin; St. Marguerite d'Youville (Canada)

-Other Commemorations: St. Hedwig, widow; St. Gerard Majella (RM); St. Longinus (RM) ; Other Titles: Jadwiga; Eduviges; Eduvijes; Margarita Mary Alacoque; Margherita Mary Alacoque; Marguerite Mary Alacoque
+Other Commemorations: St. Marguerite d'Youville, Religious (RM; Memorial, CAN); St. Gerard Majella (RM); St. Longinus (RM) ; Other Titles: Jadwiga; Eduviges; Eduvijes; Margarita Mary Alacoque; Margherita Mary Alacoque; Marguerite Mary Alacoque

 » Enjoy our Liturgical Seasons series of e-books!